benjstorlie/employee-tracker/README.md

 ## Comments

 1. I would really like, when creating a new employee for example, to have the ability start adding a new role if the employee's role wasn't in the database already.
-I decided to try to focus on a Minimum Viable Product, however,
+I decided to try to focus on a Minimum Viable Product, however.
+2. The biggest hang up with this project was handling asynchronous functions, and how things display in the console.
+When I had `await main()` *after* an operation, the intro question and the table shown from the operation will be in the same position.
+First, the table would cover up the question, and then if I used the up/down arrow keys, then the intro question would cover up the table.
+But when I found each ending point in each operation -- including all the different if/then cases -- then the new question actually appeared below the table.